Missing Teen Suspected Of Killing Grandmother Found In U.S.-Canada Border

 Logan’s mother posted pleas for Logan and Kristina’s safe return on her Facebook page on Thanksgiving morning before Logan’s arrest.

-As reported by Miami Herald, a security camera captured an image of Logan and the car on Thursday at 1:15 p.m.
+As reported by the Miami Herald, a security camera captured an image of Logan and the car on Thursday at 1:15 p.m.

 The Jacksonville Sheriff’s Office tweeted on Friday that it apprehended the 15 year-old Logan Mott and detained him at the U.S. Customs and Border Protection office.
 He tried to enter Canada from the Buffalo, New York, area when police arrested him.